akirasoft1/perform-2024-hot-days/Business Analytics/content/01_hands-on 01/index.md

 1. Open "Business Analytics" menu group
 1. Click on "OneAgent"
 1. Click on "Add new capture rule"
-1. For field "Rule name", type "Asset purchase"
+1. For field "Rule name", copy and paste "Asset purchase"

 #### Configure trigger
 1. Click on "Add trigger"
 1. For "Data source", select "Request - Path"
 1. For "Operator", select "equals"
-1. For "Value", type "/api/trade/BuyAssets"
+1. For "Value", copy and paste "/api/trade/BuyAssets"

 #### Configure metadata
 1. For "Event provider data source", select "Fixed value"
-1. For "Event provider fixed value", type "online website"
+1. For "Event provider fixed value", copy and paste "online website"
 1. For "Event type data source", select "Fixed value"
-1. For "Event type fixed value", type "asset-purchase"
+1. For "Event type fixed value", copy and paste "asset-purchase"
 1. Leave "Event category" empty

 #### Configure additional data
 1. Click on "Add data field"
-1. For "Field name", type "amount"
+1. For "Field name", copy and paste "amount"
 1. For "Data source", select "Request - Body"
-1. For "Path", type "amount"
+1. For "Path", copy and paste "amount"
 1. Click on "Add data field"
-1. For "Field name", type "price"
+1. For "Field name", copy and paste "price"
 1. For "Data source", select "Request - Body"
-1. For "Path", type "price"
+1. For "Path", copy and paste "price"
 1. At the bottom of the screen, click "Save changes"

 ### RUM event ingestion